 They say a picture is worth a thousand words, but the photos I found the other night left me speechless (and rather sick to my stomach).

 No, I didn't stumble across images of violence and graphic porn on the Internet or anything like that.
 What I found in an all-but-forgotten box I tucked away long-ago were old pictures of me.
 Images taken years before I finally left my marriage.
-Photos taken of me in my former life.
+Photos taken of me in my former life, before my divorce.
 And let me tell you, they seriously startled me.

 The difference between how I look now compared to how I looked then stopped me dead in my tracks.